skelterjohn/wgo/readme.md

 Extra arguments after `wgo init` will be extra directories listed in ".gocfg/gopaths".
 They must be relative paths, and will be interpreted as being relative to the root of the workspace.

-If you provide a flag `--set-primary=DIR`, then "DIR" will be the first directory listed in ".gocfg/gopaths".
+If you provide a flag `--go-get=DIR`, then "DIR" will be the first directory listed in ".gocfg/gopaths".
 Being listed first means that it will be where `go get` puts new packages, and where `wgo save` will use as a default location for packages currently outside of "W".

 ###wgo save###